RoberthSiqueira/blockchain-acai/README.md

 }
 ```

-If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the farmer will no receive any payment for the shipment.
+If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the manufacturer will no receive any payment for the shipment.

 Congratulations!